neam/dna-project-base-project-root-boilerplate/README.md

 Every time, so that the server is actively running:

     api-mock ../auth0-mock-api/auth0-mock-api-blueprint.md --port 2999 --ssl-port 3000 --ssl-enable -ssl-host 127.0.0.1 --ssl-key ../auth0-mock-api/server.key --ssl-cert ../auth0-mock-api/server.crt --cors-disable false

+First time, you need to visit https://127.0.0.1:3000/tokeninfo an accept the self-signed certificate in each browser that you will be performing offline dev.

 To prevent having to generate and maintain mock authentication tokens, enable a data profile to be used offline by uncommented one of the LOCAL_OFFLINE_DATA lines in `.env`.